-- Al can identify and summarize regulatory requirements to aid in the training and upskilling of financial crime personnel. - Al tools can be used to automate customer due diligence and negative news screening processes. - Al can generate requests for information (RFIs) where an customer activity. - Al can generate narratives evidencing the review of suspicious activity. - Al can generate regulatory filings/reports.
+- Al can identify and summarise regulatory requirements to aid in the training and upskilling of financial crime personnel. - Al tools can be used to automate customer due diligence and negative news screening processes. - Al can generate requests for information (RFIs) where an analyst or investigator needs more information to understand customer activity. - Al can generate narratives evidencing the review of suspicious activity. - Al can generate regulatory filings/reports.